nataliechang666/Eluvio_DS_challenge/README.md

 For the text processing, I use nltk package on "title" and then use Word2Vec to generate 50 vectors for each title.
 In the experiment, I design two model tasks.
 One is let title divide into 5 levels - [extremely attractive],[attractive],[neutral],[not attractive],[extremely not attractive].
-Another is just in two classes - [attractive] and [not attractive], here I set the threshold to be 0.8 quantile.
+Another is just in two classes - [attractive] and [not attractive], here I set the threshold to be 100.
-Next, I split data for 80% training data and 20% validation data.
+Next, I split data for 80% training data and 20% testing data.

 In the first experiment, I used torch.nn to predict these 5 levels and finally got 0.43 F1-score with 1.0 precision.
 In the second experiment,the result shows 0.81 accuracy on LR, GBDT and MNN models with 0.72 weight average and 0.81 precision.